-Although glucose makes up half of refined sugar, it is better for the body than the other half: fructose.
-Glucose is a main energy source for the body’s cells.
+Although glucose makes up half of the refined sugar, it is better for the body than the other half: fructose.
+Glucose is the main energy source for the body’s cells.
 It is imperative for maintaining peak performance for mechanisms of the body.
-Glucose is found in most foods, such as: bread, fruit, vegetables, and dairy products.
+Glucose is found in most foods, such as bread, fruit, vegetables, and dairy products.

 Some of the main cells that need glucose are the brain and nerve cells.
 These cells need glucose to process information.
 If the body is deprived of glucose, it can lead to loss of consciousness and eventual cell death.
 As a result, when you consume glucose, dopamine receptors activate.
 The body recognizes you are consuming something that will keep the cells alive, so it rewards you by making you feel happy.

 Additionally, the liver can produce glucose when needed.
 This production of glucose often occurs when the body is deprived of it.
 One such instance is during a state called ketosis which taps into another excellent source of energy for the body.
 The state uses ketones instead of glucose to power the body.
 Ketones are a very effective and healthy alternative energy source.